Privacy Policy

 3. How long will cookies remain on my device?

 The length of time cookies will stay on your device will depend on whether it is a “persistent” or “session” cookie.
-A persistent cookie will be stored by a web browser and will remain valid until its set expiration date, unless deleted by you before the expiration date.
+A persistent cookie will be stored by a web browser and will remain valid until its set expiration date (typically after 1 year, but this is cookie specific), unless deleted by you before the expiration date.
 A session cookie, on the other hand, will expire at the end of your web session, when the web browser is closed.

 4. How can I control cookies?

-Where cookies are not strictly necessary for the provision of our Website, we will ask you to consent to our use of cookies when you first visit our Website.
-Consent can be provided or revoked by clicking on “Manage cookie preferences” at the top of this page.
+Where cookies are not strictly necessary for the provision of our website, we will ask you to consent to our use of cookies when you first visit our website using the cookie banner popup at the bottom of the site.
+Consent can be provided or revoked by clicking on “Customize”.
+This choice can also be amended after your first visit by clicking the small round ‘Cookie consent’ logo in the bottom-left of the website

 You may also be able to change your browser settings to manage and control cookies.
 You can find detailed information on how to do so at http://www.aboutcookies.org/.